The FSMA is again warning the Belgian public against recovery room fraud.

 The FSMA thus advises absolutely against responding to such offers.

-Companies operating unlawfully and against which the FSMA warns the public are the following:
+Company operating unlawfully and against which the FSMA warns the public is the following:

 - Private-Union (cloned firm) (www.private-union.com)